risw24/open_coal/README.md

 <br/>
 It can be concluded that the average difference in results is 45.8 with a not so large error marked by the RMSE value.
 <br/>
-Estimated results until January - February the price of open coal is between 50 - 100
+Estimated results until January - February the open coal price is between 50 - 100
 ### Model 2 : Out-of-Time Cross validation (Training = 70%)
 ![alt text](https://github.com/risw24/open_coal/blob/master/image/model%202.png?raw=true)